ixs2874/AwsApp/README.md

 To get server status execute the following command:<br>
 http https://i04vs3m4ch.execute-api.us-east-1.amazonaws.com/dev/status<br>
 Note: to use http command install httpie, which is part of requirements.txt<br>
 AWS Gateway routs /status endpoint to status() function.
-Function collects system timestemp, os/platform data and returns it as dictionary.<br><br>
+Function collects system timestamp, os/platform data and returns it as dictionary.<br><br>
 2. ---------------------------------------------------------------------------<br>
 This package contains 2 sample images under /chalicelib directory to be uploaded at S3 AWS storage.<br> Default S3 bucket name is 'ixs2874'.
 To set a different bucket name:<br>